-- 6. A specific plan to provide coordination and continuity of care for patients who may be discharged from the proposed specialized care beds when this is feasible and beneficial to the patient/family/significant other.
+- 5. A signed transfer agreement with at least one acute care hospital with a licensed capacity of at least 200 beds to which specialized care patients can be transferred within 30 minutes total travel time for the purpose of receiving emergency medical treatment, if the proposed specialized care unit will not be located within an acute care hospital.
+The applicant shall submit documentation of the reasons why a particular hospital was chosen for the transfer agreement, including a description of the hospital's resources and capability to address the needs of patients requiring the applicable type of specialized care; and - 6.
+A specific plan to provide coordination and continuity of care for patients who may be discharged from the proposed specialized care beds when this is feasible and beneficial to the patient/family/significant other.
 Supporting documentation for the plan may include signed transfer agreements or referral arrangements with licensed home health agencies and other health care facilities in the nursing home's regional service area which maintain the resources and capability to offer follow-up specialized care. - (h) In the case of specialized care units proposing to treat ventilator dependent patients, the facility shall provide staffing for the nursing unit on which the ventilator beds are located that includes the 24 hour per day presence on the unit of at least one registered nurse and the 24 hour per day on-call availability of at least one respiratory therapist.
 In addition, the facility shall comply with licensure staffing requirements that are applicable to the care of ventilator-dependent patients. - (i) The minimum desired annual occupancy rate for specialized care units shall be 85 percent. - (j) In cases where there are two or more competing applications for specialized long-term care beds in the same health systems area, the prioritization criteria contained in N.J.A.C.
 8:33H-1.19(e) shall be used in determining which applications should be approved or denied.

-8:33H-1.8 Assisted living residences
+8:33H-1.7 Assisted living residences and assisted living programs

-- (a) The applicant for an assisted living residence or for an addition to an existing, licensed assisted living residence shall submit a Certificate of Need application for expedited review, in accordance with the applicable provisions of N.J.A.C.
-8:33. - (b) The applicant shall provide a description of his or her professional track record, as it pertains to the ability to implement and operate high quality assisted living residences.
-The description shall include, but not be limited to, the applicant's experience serving an elderly/disabled population, history of compliance with applicable regulatory requirements, fiscal viability, and record of timely, successful implementation and management of previous projects. - 1.
-Applicants who own, operate, or manage any licensed health care facilities in New Jersey or other states shall have their track record evaluated in accordance with the requirements in N.J.A.C.
-8:33H-1.14.
+(a) The applicant for an assisted living residence or for an addition to an existing, licensed assisted living residence shall submit a Certificate of Need application for expedited review, in accordance with the applicable provisions of N.J.A.C.
+8:33.
+Upon approval of a certificate of need, the applicant shall comply with the licensing requirements for assisted living residences at N.J.A.C.
+8:36.